harryknighton/conversation-data-curator/README.md

 ```pdm install```.
 The FastAPI API can then be launched using
 ```pdm run uvicorn backend.main:app --reload```.

+Initially, the database will be empty.
+An example database is provided which can be set up using ```cp example.db app.db```.

 ### Web App
 The web app uses the [npm](https://www.npmjs.com/) package manager.
 To set up the app, run ```npm install``` in the [./app](./app/) directory.